-confine ourselves to presenting the cross sections required to discover a particular resonant benchmark in Fig. 3.26.
-The mass of the lightest scalar, m{χ} , does not affect the sensitivity, since the boost of A does not depend on m{χ} or m_h .
-We therefore present our results in terms of the heavier scalar masses m_A and m_B .
 From the figure, we see that we can test cross sections in the fb and sub-fb regime.
 As in the symmetric model, the significance increases when the spectrum is compressed.

 We note that in a complete model involving additional couplings, χ could either be the dark matter or a long-lived neutral particle that decays outside the LHC detectors.
 Dark matter direct detection experiments on the one hand and searches for long-lived particles (see e. g.
-[363-367]) on the other hand thus serve as complementary probes of the nature of χ .
+[362-366]) on the other hand thus serve as complementary probes of the nature of χ .

-As a final remark, we would like to stress that we have verified, using CheckMATE2 [368], that even with the largest possible cross section displayed here, the search for di-Higgs plus \boldsymbol{E}T is still the most sensitive channel for both symmetric and resonant topologies.
+As a final remark, we would like to stress that we have verified, using CheckMATE2 [367], that even with the largest possible cross section displayed here, the search for di-Higgs plus $E/T$ is still the most sensitive channel for both symmetric and resonant topologies.
 We thus encourage the ATLAS and CMS collaborations to expand their di-Higgs portfolio of searches by including a topology-based study of the Higgs pair plus missing transverse energy final state.

-3.8 Summary: precision goals for the measurement of the Higgs pair production process in the light of new physics
+3.8.
+Summary: Precision goals for the measurement of the Higgs pair production process in the light of new physics

-We can usefully summarize this chapter as a set of goals for the measurement of the Higgs pair production process.
+We can usefully summarise this chapter as a set of goals for the measurement of the Higgs pair production process.
 While one of the major objectives is certainly the determination of the trilinear Higgs self-coupling, many models have new particles that can be directly searched for in observables related to the Higgs boson.
 One of the most spectacular signatures of new physics in the Higgs sector is resonant double Higgs production (see Secs.
 3.1, 3.3 and 3.4).
-In models with s-channel resonances, the di-Higgs invariant mass spectrum can be distorted compared to the SM distribution, with an additional peak appearing at the mass of the new resonance, as we see, for example, in Fig. 3.4.
-Care must be taken to incorporate interference effects to correctly interpret results (see Sec.
-3.2).
+In models with s-channel resonances, the di-Higgs invariant mass spectrum can be distorted compared to the SM distribution, with an additional peak appearing at the mass of the new resonance,